sjxliu/milestone1/readMe.md

 11/15/21 [Javascript]:
 Inside of coding the collision detection I learned I can call it from a library.
 Am working on the JS to have more fluid game play.
 Decided against using multiple JS for the character, object, and game play.

+11/17/21 [Finishing...]:
+Forgot to write about yesterday.
+Got it to detect collision and die but score is still not showing...